emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     ``addr`` is an address that might be an interior or base pointer.

     Returns MPS_RES_OK if a base pointer to an object into which ``addr`` points was successfully returned.

     Returns MPS_RES_FAIL if ``addr`` points to memory not managed by the ``arena`` or if ``addr`` points to the interior of an object which has been moved by a :term:`moving memory manager`.

-    If ``addr`` is found to be managed by a :term:`pool` which does not support this feature, MPS_RES_FAIL or MPS_RES_UNIMPL may be returned, depending on the :term:`pool class`.
+    Returns MPS_RES_UNIMPL if ``addr`` is found to be managed by a :term:`pool` which does not currently implement this feature.

-    :c:func:`mps_addr_object` allows a client program that allocates code on the heap to implement debugging and stack tracing.
+    :c:func:`mps_addr_object` allows client programs that allocate

-    This feature is supported by AMC and AMCZ pools only.
+    code on the heap to implement debugging and stack tracing, in that it provides a way to unwind a client program's stack by finding the block of code to which the program counter or function return addresses currently point.
+It can be called multiple times as needed to build a complete trace of the client program's stack.

+    This function does not support debugging in situations where the arena itself has encountered a runtime error.
+For cases where the MPS encounters runtime errors, see :c:func:`mps_arena_postmortem`.

     .. note::

         This function is intended to assist with debugging fatal errors in the :term:`client program`.
-It is not expected to be needed in normal use.
+It is not expected to be needed in normal use, i.e. as part of the regular operation of code in production, since it is not optimized for performance.
 If you find yourself wanting to use this function other than in the use case described, there may be a better way to meet your requirements: please :ref:`contact us <contact>`.

+        If you would like this function to work in a pool in which it's currently unimplemented, please :ref:`contact us <contact>`.